dudash/openshift-workshops/www-default/LABS-MASTERLIST.md

 Covers integration with some example CI/CD tools and walks through an example use case - Coming soon.

 ## workshop-lab-bluegreen.md
-Covers the DevOps concept of Blue/Green deployments - Coming soon.
+Covers the DevOps concept of Blue/Green deployments.

 ## workshop-lab-xpaas.md
 Covers using other JBOSS products within OpenShift - Coming soon.